rumoffu/machinelearning/declmtd/4hw/README.txt

 On days when you have a sleep deficit, your work is only 75% as efficient as usual.
 For example, it takes 8 hours to do 6 hours worth of work.
 (The 75% number should be a named parameter)

+For 3-day periods partially contained in the week (namely days 1 and 2), I assumed that the previous day gave them enough sleep so that there would not be a sleep deficit.
+This assumption is similar to the one from above where we assumed that enough sleep was gathered before the week begins.
+A similar method of using
+[i - 1] % n + 1 where n is the length of Day
+could be used to wrap the days around, but there is no reason to as this means that day 1 is reliant upon future sleep in days 6 and 7.

 Hand in your commented ZIMPL model schedule.zpl along with data files events.txt and assignments.txt.